-Our girls get to roam around in beautiful pastures at our free range farms across Australia.
+Our chooks get to roam around in beautiful pastures at our free range farms across Australia.
 A cracking team of farmers, vets and quality experts make it their job to ensure the welfare of our hens is top priority.
-Take a sticky beak around some of the farms or check out what the girls are up to right now via our live stream Chooktracker®.
+Take a sticky beak around some of the farms or check out what the hens are up to right now via our live stream Chooktracker®.

-Hens have access to outdoor paddocks for a minimum of 8 hours per day and rest safely in barns at night protected from predators and the elements.
+Hens have access to outdoor paddocks for a minimum of 8 hours per day and rest safely in barns at night protected from other animals and harsh weather.
 Food and water are provided and are easily accessible inside the barn.
 Our Free Range farms are independently audited to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition.

 What is Sunny Queen Farms standard on free range outdoor densities?
 How many hens per hectare?

 Sunny Queen Farms free range eggs are laid on farms with a maximum outdoor density of 1500 hens per hectare.
 This means each chook has, on average, more space than a king size bed when they are out in the paddock.

 How can I be sure it's Free Range?